IBDP

 Analysis and approaches course recognises the need for analytical expertise in a world where innovation is increasingly dependent on a deep understanding of mathematics.
 The focus is on developing important mathematical concepts in a comprehensible, coherent and rigorous way, achieved by a carefully balanced approach.
 Students are encouraged to apply their mathematical knowledge to solve abstract problems as well as those set in a variety of meaningful contexts.
 Mathematics: analysis and approaches has a strong emphasis on the ability to construct, communicate and justify correct mathematical arguments.
 Students should expect to develop insight into mathematical form and structure and should be intellectually equipped to appreciate the links between concepts in different topic areas.

 Students are also encouraged to develop the skills needed to continue their mathematical growth in other learning environments.
 The internally assessed exploration allows students to develop independence in mathematical learning.
 Throughout the course students are encouraged to take a considered approach to various mathematical activities and to explore different mathematical ideas.
 The syllabus includes the following topics but is not limited to Number and algebra, Functions, Geometry and trigonometry, Statistics and probability and Calculus.
-This course is offered solely in English at DYPIC and is offered at both HL and SL.
+This course is offered solely in English at DYPIS and is offered at both HL and SL.

 Applications and interpretation

 Applications and interpretation course recognises the increasing role that mathematics and technology play in a diverse range of fields in a data-rich world.
 As such, it emphasizes the meaning of mathematics in context by focusing on topics that are often used as applications or in mathematical modelling.
 To give this understanding a firm base, this course includes topics that are traditionally part of a pre-university mathematics course such as calculus and statistics.
 Students are encouraged to solve real-world problems, construct and communicate this mathematically and interpret the conclusions or generalizations.
 Students should expect to develop strong technology skills and will be intellectually equipped to appreciate the links between the theoretical and the practical concepts in mathematics.
 All external assessments involve the use of technology.
 Students are also encouraged to develop the skills needed to continue their mathematical growth in other learning environments.
 The internally assessed exploration allows students to develop independence in mathematical learning.
 Throughout the course students are encouraged to take a considered approach to various mathematical activities and to explore different mathematical ideas.
 The syllabus includes the following topics but is not limited to Number and algebra, Functions, Geometry and trigonometry, Statistics and probability and Calculus.
-This course is offered solely in English at DYPIC and is offered at both HL and SL.
+This course is offered solely in English at DYPIS and is offered at both HL and SL.

 Group 6 – Arts